 Long-lasting and energy-efficient LEDs are the most common solar landscape lightbulb, and their relatively low light output is still enough to light a path or steps outside.
 Solar landscape lighting that is fluorescent or halogen will drain batteries more quickly.

-Newer rechargeable batteries hold a charge better and last for more charge-and-discharge cycles, so you'll have brighter light longer into the night.
+New batteries hold a charge better and last for more charge-and-discharge cycles, so you'll have brighter light longer into the night.
 Besides occasionally cleaning the solar panel, replacing the battery (about every two years) will likely be your only maintenance for solar landscape lighting.
 Newer models have smaller solar cells with more ray-collecting power, giving manufacturers more design flexibility without sacrificing performance.

-Many solar landscape lighting types come equipped with a photo sensor that switches on at nighttime.
+Many solar landscape lighting types come equipped with a sensor that switches on at nighttime.
 Other models come with a manual switch, giving the user more control over the lighting.
 Motion-sensor lights have an additional switch that turns the light on with a movement-detecting electronic eye.

 Solar garden lights and solar path lights are perhaps the two most popular types of solar landscape lighting.
 Some solar light fixtures are suitable for in-ground walkways, floating in pools, affixing to fence posts, or placing inside decorative accents.
 Others have a weatherproof solar panel that can be mounted outside to collect the sun's rays; that panel can power a fluorescent light inside a building, making them perfect lighting options for outdoor rooms like a dimly lit shed, closet, or barn.